jhousvawls/baseball/app/README.md

 ### **Access Control**
 - Firebase Authentication for user management
-- Firestore security rules for data protection
+- Firestore security rules for data protection (✅ Updated and configured)
 - Role-based feature access
+- Login attempt monitoring and security tracking

 ## 🆕 Using the Practice Template System